yangdanny97/yangdanny97.github.io/_posts/2023-12-09-favorite-cafes.md

 I'm not very particular about my coffee - I really don't have strong preferences aside from liking dark roast and taking most drinks unsweetened.
 Assuming the coffee is decent, ratings are often differentiated by other factors like tea, food, service, and overall vibes.

-Think of this post as my personal Michelin guide for cafes, rated using the familiar 3-star system.
 This page is very much a WIP since I'm still in the process of cataloging the cafes that I've visited in the last few years.

-## Amazing Cafes ⭐️⭐️⭐️
+## Recommended Cafes

-Cafes that I specifically took a trip to visit, that lived up to the hype.

 ### Bugcat Capoo Cafe - Taichung